luiscachog/luiscachog.io/content/en/blog/posts.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Recent Articles"
+title = "Latest Articles"
 subtitle = ""
-identifier = "posts"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
   page_type = "post"

   # Choose how much pages you would like to display (0 = all pages)
-  count = 5
+  count = 3

   # Choose how many pages you would like to offset by
   offset = 0